hansifer/grunt-file-info/README.md

 # grunt-file-info

-Display file info and optionally inject it into a file (eg, for self-documenting src file sizes).
+Display file info (name, modification date, size) of one or more files and optionally inject it into a file.
+Ideal for automatically updating a README.md file with src file size stats as they change.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`